Localization Management Insights: 14 Mistakes & Myths to Avoid

 Now, this mistake is made by most businesses, when they completely overlook local regulations.
 It not only leads to localization project failure but also results in legal actions and financial penalties on the company.
 For instance, if you want to take your brand to the Middle Eastern region, you must be aware of the legal regulations, to avoid doing anything unlawful or offensive.
 Because it is illegal to depict women in Western clothes in the Middle East, you have to be careful while using any female in your advertisements.
 Portraying women in modern clothes without hijab is like calling for trouble.
 It is not just offensive, but legal action might be taken against your company in that region; and even worse, you might not be able to operate anymore in that particular region.

 Not everything you hear about brand localization is a fact.
 Most of the information is just a perception that eventually turns out to be a popular myth.
 Here are some common localization myths you need to know.

 - Localization and translation are identical _ no they are not, localization is a broader term, and translation is just an aspect of localization.

 - Save money with Google Translate_ definitely, not for your brand copies and marketing purposes.
 Hiring professional translators and buying AI-paid tools is the way to go.

-- English brands don’t need localization _ well, you better get your facts right.
-75% of the world population can’t speak English.
+- English brands don’t need localization _ Well, you better get your facts right.
+75% of the world’s population can’t speak English.
 English-speaking brands do need localization to increase their global market share.

-- Bilinguals are ideal for translations_ just because someone can speak two languages doesn’t make them good translators.
+- Bilinguals are ideal for translations_ just because someone can speak two languages doesn’t make them a good translator.
 Translators are experienced and qualified individuals who understand the intricacies of both languages.

 - TMS tools are not essential_ Yes they’re.
 If you are serious about your business expansion, you must get one reliable TMS in your toolkit.